k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/02_jobs_and_batches_flow.md

 In this exercise you will interact with the above Job using the command line.

 **Step 1.**

 Open the Fabric Console.

 Which command is used to list all Jobs created over the last 48 hours?

 When was the Job created?

 Which affinity has been set for this Job?

 When is the next run scheduled for?

 **Step 2.**

 Which command will you use to stop this Job?
-What is the Job's status after you run the previous command?
+What was the Job's status after you ran the previous command?

 **Step 3.**

 Delete or rename the list_entities.txt file in the Fabric Home direcory.

 Which command must be run to resume the Job?

 What is the status of the Job in the table displayed after running the command?

 **Step 4.**

 Re-run the command listing all Jobs created over the last 2 days.
 What is the new status of the Job?